vascaman/CRUD_DEMO/README.md

 # CRUD_DEMO
-This is a simple crud web application to keep it simple I used flask as web server and mongodb as database engine, merging everything with python
+This is a simple crud web application, to keep it light I used flask as web server and mongodb as database engine, merging everything with python

 we need to install required libraries other than python 2.7